Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 â—Ź Distribution of intimate images;

-â—Ź Pornography
+â—Ź Pornography;

-â—Ź Use or distribution of drugs or alcohol with intent to facilitate sexual contact
+â—Ź Use or distribution of drugs or alcohol with intent to facilitate sexual contact without consent (i.e., predatory drugs or alcohol);

 â—Ź Extortion/Blackmail

-“Stalking” means engaging in a course of conduct directed at a specific person that
+“Stalking” means engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

 ● Fear for the person’s safety or the safety of others; or